caveman2025/The-Modern-Neanderthal-Sensitivity-Theory/README.md

 The survival of humans after the **Last Glacial Maximum** was driven by their ability to **adapt, cooperate, and innovate** in response to extreme challenges.
 Genetic contributions from **Neanderthals**, **Denisovans**, and other hominins provided critical adaptations for immune defense, metabolism, and environmental resilience.
 However, the modern assumption of **uniformity in human biology** has created a mismatch between genetic predispositions and contemporary diets, resulting in a rise in **chronic inflammatory diseases** and **nervous system disorders**.

 By leveraging lessons from our evolutionary past and fostering **global cooperation**, humanity can develop **personalized, inclusive solutions** to promote health and resilience in the face of modern challenges.

-## Supporting Sources

----

-## Summary

-"Some modern health challenges—such as inflammatory diseases and nervous system disorders—may be linked to ancient Neanderthal traits inherited by certain individuals today.
-These traits, such as heightened sensitivity and a reliance on nutrient-dense diets, were essential for survival in Northern Europe's cloudy climates but have become mismatched with modern lifestyles.
-By addressing the specific needs of Highly Sensitive Persons—ensuring sufficient vitamin D, electrolytes, and omega-3s—we might mitigate the rising prevalence of chronic illnesses and better understand our evolutionary past."

----

-This hypothesis is an attempt to **synthesize evolutionary biology, psychology, and modern health trends** into a unified framework.
-While speculative, it highlights the potential for ancient genetics to shed light on contemporary challenges.
-Feedback and discussion are encouraged.